longpractice/linux_kernel_index/mm/p.md

 	return &NODE_DATA(page_to_nid(page))->node_zones[page_zonenum(page)];
 }
 ```

+## permanent_kmaps_init
+if CONFIG_HIGHMEM is undefined, it does nothing.
+If CONFIG_HIGHMEM is defined, it sets up the

 ## PF_MEMALLOC
 Per process flag, this flag is used within the kernel to indicate that a thread is currently executing a memory allocation.
 Therefore it is allowed to recursively allocate any memory it requires ignoring watermarks and without being forced write out dirty pages.